5 Strategies to Help Foreign English Speakers Understand You Better to Help You Succeed in Business

 Assuming you’re a Briton, American or another native English speaker (NES), imagine you are holding a video conference with half a dozen proficient non-native English speakers (NNES), say some departmental managers of a manufacturing firm in Spain.
 Because the meeting is in English would you assume that you are the easiest to understand in the ‘room’?
 If so, you’d be wrong.
-I’ll explain why and ways you can help your international business contacts avoid misunderstandings which could cost you or your employer dearly.
+I’ll explain why and ways you can help your international business contacts avoid misunderstandings that could cost you dearly.

 “Ever been in a meeting where every NNES seems to nod and smile to what you are saying but looks blank, anxious or uncomfortable?”

 Particularly across the European Union (EU), there is a heck of a lot of business dealings and liaison.
 In an economic bloc that counts 24 official languages, a lingua franca is needed and invariably that is English.
 Yet in a room full of reasonably proficient NNESs it is often the NES in the room who is hardest to understand.
 Why is that so?

 The European Union average showed that 56% of people speak at least one foreign language.
 In contrast just 38% of Britons speak at least one foreign language.
 As a Brit myself I’m surprised it is even that high.
 For Americans, it is just 20% who can converse in two or more languages.